 The brake master cylinder reservoir is filled with DOT 3 brake fluid.
-See Engine Compartment Overview on page 10-6 for the location of the reservoir.
+See Engine Compartment Overview

+⇒ 358 for the location of the reservoir.

-There are only two reasons why the brake fluid level in the reservoir might go down:
+There are only two reasons why the brake fluid level in the reservoir may go down:

-- The brake fluid level goes down because of normal brake lining wear.
-When new linings are installed, the fluid level goes back up. - A fluid leak in the brake hydraulic system can also cause a low fluid level.
-Have the brake hydraulic system fixed, since a leak means that sooner or later the brakes will not work well.
+- Normal brake lining wear.
+When new linings are installed, the fluid level goes back up. - A fluid leak in the brake hydraulic system.
+Have the brake hydraulic system fixed.
+With a leak, the brakes will not work well.